 Students are expected to give their teachers their full attention and listen carefully when the teacher is speaking, especially when new information is being given.
 Students are expected to participate in all class activities and ask for help when needed.
-Teachers are there to guide student learning and assist them to achieve the best outcomes they are possible of achieving.
+Teachers are there to guide student learning and assist them to achieve the best possible outcomes.

 Students are expected to use their Compass schedule and task planner purposefully.
-Learning Task due dates appear within the Newsfeed section and can be monitored by parents and students.
+Learning Task due dates appear within the Newsfeed section and can be monitored by parents/carers and students.

-Students are expected to take their tablet PC to every class and home each night.
+Students are expected to take their laptop to every class and home each night.
 During class students are expected to record in their Compass tasks the following things: